u07/asio-dm-activator/README.md

 Each time you enable or disable monitoring on a track, the plugin translates the activation request into a format understood by the driver.
 To the driver, it looks like you’re manually adjusting the mixer slider with your mouse.

-Only two channel states are supported: **ON and OFF**.
+- Only two channel states are supported: **ON and OFF**.
 This ensures the volume balance you've set in the mixer app remains unchanged.
+- Only the **Main mix** is affected.
+Cue A/B remains untouched.

 ---